|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Juan Marcos Alarcon, PhD, Molecular and cellular mechanisms underlying the interaction between distinct forms of synaptic plasticity in the CA1 area of the rodent hippocampus: consequences at synaptic, dendritic and neuron-wide level and impact on the hippocampal network.

-Constantine Axiotis, MD The expression of the multidrug resistance gene (MDR-P-glycoprotein) in human
+Constantine Axiotis, MD The expression of the multidrug resistance gene (MDR-P-glycoprotein) in human tumors; and the molecular pathology of breast cancer.

 Randall L. Barbour, PhD, Optical tomographic imaging methods for the evaluation of tissue function.